Compare Rates and Save on Life Insurance

 Term vs. Permanent Life Insurance

 There are different types of life insurance, but the two main categories are term and permanent.
-Each serves distinct needs and offers unique features and limitations, emphasizing the need to understand their differences to make an informed choice.
+Each serves distinct needs and offers unique features and limitations.

 Term life insurance is straightforward but offers no cash value, while permanent life insurance can act as both a death benefit provider and an investment tool.